 More than just another flowering vine, a mature climbing rose can change the look of your entire landscape.
-The sight of an arbor or trellis loaded with fragrant rose blossoms is the defining feature of many cottage gardens, and may even serve as a gathering spot for garden parties and other special events.
-Explore nine climbing roses that will provide material for perfumed bouquets for many seasons to come.
+The sight of an arbor or trellis loaded with fragrant rose blossoms is the defining feature of many cottage gardens and may even serve as a gathering spot for garden parties and other special events.
+Explore these nine varieties of climbing roses that will provide material for perfumed floral arrangements for many seasons to come.

 01 of 09

 As a climbing floribunda rose, 'Danse De Feu' combines the hardiness of polyantha roses with the free-flowering nature of hybrid tea roses.
 Rather than the single flower per stem you see on many rose types, 'Danse De Feu' blooms in clusters, which means you can easily harvest several scarlet blossoms without lessening the display in your garden.